signorpipo/wle-easytune/README.md

   - You can specify a variable as the one that should be selected as first when the game is executed
     - You just have to specify the name inside the `easy_tune.js` script
     - You must be sure that the variable is created before the start method is called to use this trick
+  - Use the `PP.SetEasyTuneWidgetActiveVariable` function to specify the active variable
+    - This way you don't have to select it every time you start the app

 ## How to import
 To import the Easy Tune you have to: